mmansion/UT_FMX_213/PROJECTS.md

 Select a favorite film.
 Select an object from that film.
 Develop a completely new narrative for this object—something unique and different from the original story.
 Model and fabricate a scale model of the object, using the printers and tools in the fab lab.
 Build a miniature set, or find a location where you can photograph the physical object, in a real-life scene.
 Describe the scene in a written paragraph.

+-

+#### Submitting your work

+Please place your Fusion 360 Model into the "[FMX-213] Shared Class Folder".
+Be sure to place it into the folder with your name.
+Name your file **Project2_TitleOfWork**

+The following materials should be submitted to *mmansion@ut.edu* :

+**1. Images:**
+  * The final composited images
+  * Screenshot of the modeled in Fusion 360

+**2. A link you your blog post for project 1, with the following:**

+  * The above-mentioned images
+  * Brief paragraph describing
+    * What is the object is and why you chose it.
+    * The scene(s) and their narrative backstory.
+    * What you think worked and  didn't work
+    * What would you do differently next time?
+    * Any other details you find relevant

 ---
 ## Project 3